MicroEJ/docs/Trainings/trainingVEEPortProgrammingPractices.rst

 Key enforcements should include:

 - code reviews (code should be created by several entities in collaboration to ensure quality, maintainability and security),
-- static analysis (use tools such as cppcheck),
+- static analysis (use tools such as cppcheck or SonarQube),
 - threat modeling (what are you trying to protect, from whom, it could also be beneficial to do some penetration testing),
 - memory and thread separation (isolate your treatments, segregate your information based on applicative needs),
 - and cryptographic support (remove out-of-date standards, ensure proper storage of keys and certificates, ensure sensitive data is not transiting via easily accessible unsecured memories, etc.).